Fun on Col Margherita

 Those who love slow skiing can instead let themselves be carried away by the magical atmosphere of the Pista degli Innamorati (Lovers' Slope) that reaches Falcade.
 An itinerary that shows in all its beauty peaks such as Marmolada and Cime del Focobon, among woods dotted with characteristic wooden huts.

-The Col Margherita Park is interesting and can be reached with a very short walk.
-It is a theme park, designed and built in collaboration with the MUSE, the science museum of Trento, which is divided into an easy path that tells the history and formation of the Dolomites.
-On the highest and most panoramic point of Col Margherita, at an altitude of 2,550 metres, an interactive helm allows you to recognise the profiles of the Dolomite peaks that stand out all around you.
+There are also many activities to do in the summer, starting with excursions on foot or by mountain bike, which can be viewed on the website www.passosanpellegrino.it.
+For lovers of e-bikes, InAlto offers two charging stations.
+Interesting, and reachable with a short walk, the Col Margherita Park, a theme park, designed and built in collaboration with the MUSE Museum of Science in Trento, which is divided into an easy path that tells the history and formation of the Dolomites.
+On the highest and most panoramic point of Col Margherita, at 2,550 meters, an interactive helm allows you to recognize the profiles of the Dolomite peaks that stand out all around.

 Air as pure as the Arctic Circle: Col Margherita

 Do you want to breathe the air of the Arctic Circle while staying in Italy?
 You can do it, at Col Margherita!